AlexsLemonade/OpenScPCA-analysis/docs/technical-setup/environment-setup/setup-conda.md

-# Install and setup conda
+# Install and set up conda

 ## What is conda?

-The OpenScPCA project uses [conda](https://docs.anaconda.com/free/miniconda/index.html) to set up your software environment. conda is a command-line software management tool which helps you install and track specific versions of software in many programming languages.
+The OpenScPCA project uses [conda](https://docs.anaconda.com/free/miniconda/index.html) to set up your software environment. conda is a command-line software management tool which helps you install and track specific versions of software.
+It also allows you to have multiple software environments with different sets of packages on the same computer.

 This page provides instructions on how to install conda and use it to install certain software you will need to contribute to OpenScPCA.